Demographics of Kerala: Urban centres

 The above table lists Kerala cities in terms of their respective corporation statistics.

 According to the 2011 Census, 7 of the top 50 most populous metropolitan areas in India belong to Kerala.
-They are Kochi, Kozhikode, Thrissur, Malappuram, Thiruvananthapuram, Kannur and Kollam ranking 17, 19, 21, 25, 26, 27 and 48 respectively.
+They are Kochi, Kozhikode, Kollam, Malappuram, Thiruvananthapuram, Kannur and Thrissur ranking 17, 19, 21, 25, 26, 27 and 48 respectively.

-The surprising aspect in these corporation numbers are that Kochi Corporation, despite being inside the state's largest urban agglomeration, is only the 2nd most populous and 4th largest in terms of area in the state.
-This anomaly is because the corporation limits have not been updated since its formation in 1967, and thus expansion of these outdated limits has become a big demand in Kochi.

-However, since cities are ranked in terms of their Urban Agglomeration statistics and not in terms of Local self governing bodies statistics (as seen in the Ministry of Housing and Urban Affairs (MOHUA) official rankings), Kochi secures the number 1 spot in the state in terms of largest cities as one can observe below.

 Most populous urban agglomerations

 The following is a list of most populous urban agglomerations in the Kerala state of India.
 Population statistics indicated are as of 2011 census.